 Contact IT Infrastructure

 Marketing & Communication handles outreach for the library to Northwestern and off-campus audiences, including Footnotes magazine, the library website, social media accounts and various print publications

-Metadata and Discovery Services acquires, creates, maintains, and shares metadata for library resources; develops and maintains tools, systems, and applications to seamlessly connect users and resources; serves as a leader in cataloging, metadata, and discovery platform communities; and contributes to the development and implementation of metadata systems and standards at the national and international levels.
+Metadata Services acquires, creates, maintains, and shares metadata for library resources; serves as a leader in cataloging, metadata, and library platform communities; and contributes to the development and implementation of metadata systems and standards at the national and international levels.

 Contact Metadata & Discovery Services

 - Phone: 847-491-4426

 Organizational Development implements the Library's human resources policies and programs, including recruitment, training, staff development, compensation, employee relations and records management.
 The Organizational Development staff serve as the primary source for the Library Administration in planning personnel policies and procedures and as the liaison to the University's Department of Human Resources.